hannydevelop/Peppudocs/src/installation.md

 - See and download all your Google Drive files

+    We need this scope so that our users can create a Google Sheet using our transaction template.
+This scope allows Google search for the Spreadsheet from PayTrack's drive into the user's Drive.

 - See, edit, create, and delete only the specific Google Drive files you use with this app

+    This scope allows our users to create a new transaction sheet.

 - See, edit, create, and delete all your Google Sheets spreadsheets

+    With this scope, our users can add invoice templates to their worksheet from our bank of invoice templates.

 - Send email as you

+    This scope allows PayTrack send mails to our user's clients to remind them of unpaid invoices.

 - Allow this application to run when you are not present

+    PayTrack uses triggers to automate processes.
+For instance, the scope above allows us automate invoice reminders even when the user isn't using PayTrack at the moment.

 ## What Is Next?
 After installation, you can find the PayTrack icon at the right hand side of your Drive App.
 Create a new file to record your transaction from your Drive.